interpretml/interpret/README.md

 <br/>

-If you need to keep your data private, we also support Differentially Private EBMs (see [DP-EBMs](http://proceedings.mlr.press/v139/nori21a/nori21a.pdf))
+If you need to keep your data private, use Differentially Private EBMs (see [DP-EBMs](http://proceedings.mlr.press/v139/nori21a/nori21a.pdf))

 ```python
 from interpret.privacy import DPExplainableBoostingClassifier, DPExplainableBoostingRegressor